telebugs/telebugs-php/README.md

 <?php
 require 'vendor/autoload.php';

-// Configure the package as early as possible in your application.
+// Configure Telebugs as early as possible in your application.
 Telebugs\configure(function ($config) {
     $config->setApiKey("YOUR_API_KEY");
 });